IBMDecisionOptimization/DOcplexcloud-R-client/README.md

 [The predict accidents](https://github.ibm.com/IBMDecisionOptimization/DOcplexcloud-predict-accidents-sample)
-sample is a fully featured [Shiny](<https://shiny.rstudio.com/>) application using IBM Decision Optimization on Cloud solve service.
+sample is a fully featured [Shiny](<https://shiny.rstudio.com/>) application using the IBM Decision Optimization on Cloud solve service.

 ## Get your IBM Decision Optimization on Cloud API key